eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::CustomDropdownElementResponse;
 use EzmaxApi::Object::CustomDropdownElementResponseCompound;
 use EzmaxApi::Object::CustomEzmaxinvoicingEzsigndocumentResponse;
-use EzmaxApi::Object::CustomEzmaxinvoicingEzsigndocumentResponseAllOf;
 use EzmaxApi::Object::CustomEzmaxinvoicingEzsignfolderResponse;
-use EzmaxApi::Object::CustomEzmaxinvoicingEzsignfolderResponseAllOf;
 use EzmaxApi::Object::CustomEzmaxpricingResponse;
 use EzmaxApi::Object::CustomEzsigndocumentEzsignsignaturesAutomaticResponse;
 use EzmaxApi::Object::CustomEzsignfolderEzsignsignaturesAutomaticResponse;
 use EzmaxApi::Object::CustomEzsignfoldersignerassociationActionableElementResponse;
-use EzmaxApi::Object::CustomEzsignfoldersignerassociationActionableElementResponseAllOf;
 use EzmaxApi::Object::CustomEzsignfoldersignerassociationmessageRequest;
 use EzmaxApi::Object::CustomEzsignfoldersignerassociationmineResponse;
 use EzmaxApi::Object::CustomEzsignfoldersignerassociationstatusResponse;
 use EzmaxApi::Object::CustomEzsignfoldertransmissionResponse;
 use EzmaxApi::Object::CustomEzsignfoldertransmissionSignerResponse;
 use EzmaxApi::Object::CustomEzsignformfieldRequest;
-use EzmaxApi::Object::CustomEzsignformfieldRequestAllOf;
 use EzmaxApi::Object::CustomEzsignformfielderrorResponse;
-use EzmaxApi::Object::CustomEzsignformfielderrorResponseAllOf;
 use EzmaxApi::Object::CustomEzsignformfielderrortestResponse;
-use EzmaxApi::Object::CustomEzsignformfielderrortestResponseAllOf;
 use EzmaxApi::Object::CustomEzsignformfieldgroupRequest;
-use EzmaxApi::Object::CustomEzsignformfieldgroupRequestAllOf;
 use EzmaxApi::Object::CustomEzsignsignatureEzsignsignaturesAutomaticResponse;
 use EzmaxApi::Object::CustomEzsignsignaturestatusResponse;
 use EzmaxApi::Object::CustomFormDataDocumentResponse;